-- (1) For the purposes of this Part a requirement to notify the Minister in writing will only be satisfied by writing to the email address for enquiries on the Department's website. - (2) In this Part an operational meter means a water supply work with an operational meter that complies with Australian Standard AS 4747, Meters for non-urban water supply, as updated or replaced from time to time.
+- (1) For the purposes of this Part a requirement to notify the Minister in writing will only be satisfied by writing to the email address for enquiries on the Department's website. - (2) In this Part an operational meter means an operational meter that complies with Australian Standard AS 4747, Meters for non-urban water supply, as updated or replaced from time to time.